Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 \subsection{Swimming induced by hydrodynamics}

-In order to numerically consider full hydrodynamic interactions between the active agents and the surrounding solvent, we prescribe a force field for the solvent particles surrounding the thruster particles of the active agent (the red particles in fig. \ref{fig:col-pol-snaps}).
+In order to numerically consider full hydrodynamic interactions between the microwimmers and the surrounding solvent, we prescribe a force field for the solvent particles surrounding the thruster particles (the red particles in fig. \ref{fig:col-pol-snaps}).

 When dealing with a spherical squirmer, the usual approach consists in prescribing tangential velocities to the solvent particles at the swimmers surface \cite{lighthill}.
 Note that we have not followed the usual squirmer approach.
 In our case, tangential solvent \textit{forces}, instead of velocities, are prescribed over a hydrodynamic active volume $\Gamma_H$ around the colloid, instead of just at the colloid's surface.
 This approach is more general since it enables the possibility of studying different agent shapes and inertial effects, which are present in many active systems \cite{lowen_inertial}.